millerjmatos/firewall/README.md

 ## Notes

-This project does not cover advanced scenarios (such as NAT, mangle, RAW, VPN, or layer-7 filters).
+This project does not cover advanced scenarios (such as NAT, mangle, VPN, or layer-7 filters).
 The goal is **to provide a minimal secure baseline**.
 ___
 Created by [Muller Matos](https://linktr.ee/millerjmatos)